Lloyd Park tram stop

-Lloyd Park tram stop is on the edge of Lloyd Park in the London Borough of Croydon in the southern suburbs of London, beside Coombe Road and opposite Croham Park Avenue and Castlemaine Avenue.
+Lloyd Park tram stop is a light rail stop that serves Lloyd Park, located in the London Borough of Croydon in south London.
 It is 200 metres east of the site of the Coombe Road railway station, on the former Woodside and South Croydon Railway.

 Services

 Lloyd Park is served by tram services operated by Tramlink.
-The tram stop is served by trams every 7-8 minutes between New Addington and West Croydon via East Croydon and Centrale.
+The tram stop is served by trams every 7–8 minutes between New Addington and West Croydon via East Croydon and Centrale.

 A very small number of early morning and late evening services continue beyond Croydon to and from Therapia Lane and Wimbledon.
 During the evenings on weekends, the service is reduced to a tram every 15 minutes.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.